 Best overall dry food for small-breed puppies

 Nutrition: First ingredients are chicken by-product meal, brewers rice, chicken fat, and wheat gluten | Breed size: Small breed | Wet or dry food: Dry food

 Three of the vets we consulted recommend Royal Canin puppy foods.
-(That includes Zacharias, who raised six of her own dogs on Royal Canin.)
-Dr. Sara Ochoa, a Texas-based veterinarian and a veterinary consultant for doglab.com, likes Royal Canin puppy food because it is formulated not only specifically to a dog’s size, but also specifically to certain breeds, such as Chihuahuas and French bulldogs.
-If your small dog’s breed is a bit of a mystery, Royal Canin also makes small, medium, and large puppy food that aren’t specific to breeds.
+Zacharias raised six of her own dogs on Royal Canin, and Dr. Sara Ochoa, a Texas-based veterinarian and a veterinary consultant for doglab.com, likes the brand because it is specifically formulated not only for a dog’s size but also for certain breeds, such as Chihuahuas or French bulldogs (more on that below).
+If your small dog’s breed is a bit of a mystery, Royal Canin also makes food for small, medium, and large puppies that isn’t specific to their breeds.

 In addition to recommending small-size kibble for little dogs, Zacharias suggests exposing young dogs of all sizes to both wet and dry foods to help them develop a taste for both.
 “This helps prevent having a picky pet who doesn’t like one or the other,” she says.
 Plus, if a specific health condition dictates one or the other type of food, you won’t have a hard time introducing it, she says.
 “I personally mix dry kibble with a little canned, so they get the benefit of the added moisture,” says Zacharias.
 This wet food is for small breeds, but Royal Canin also makes wet food for medium- and large-breed dogs.

 Nutrition: First ingredients are chicken, rice, corn gluten meal, and whole grain corn | Breed size: Large breeds | Wet or dry food: Dry food